 What made the Brittany so…

-The American Kennel Club (AKC) officially recognized the breed and set the breed standard as was really the only barrier standing in the way of the Brittany to eventually becoming one of the most popular “hunting dogs” in the country.
+By 1934, the American Kennel Club (A.K.C.) officially recognized the breed and set the breed standard.
+It was the only barrier to Brittany eventually becoming one of the country’s most famous “hunting dogs.”

 Now…

-Over the years, there has been a bit of controversy with regards the Brittany tail.
-You see, some are born with them and some are born without.
-Traditionally, those born without have been favored, however most folks will simply have those with tails “docked” in which case they are “considered” every bit as good as those born “tailless”.
+Over the years, there has been a bit of controversy regarding the Brittany tail.
+You see, some are born with them, and some are born without.
+Traditionally, those born without have been favored.
+However, most folks will have those with tails “docked,” in which case they are “considered” every bit as good as those born “tailless.”

 What about grooming?

-The Brittany coat isn’t one that requires too much maintenance or grooming since it’s not too long.
-That said however, you should give him or her a good “brush down” once or twice a week to avoid excessive shedding.
+The Brittany coat does not require too much maintenance or grooming since it’s not too long.
+However, it would be best to give them a good “brush down” once or twice weekly to avoid excessive shedding.

-The Brittany has a very pleasing personality.
-He is one of those dogs who is always happy, active and looking for something to do.
-Which means that you’re never really going to see your Brittany sitting in a corner, sulking by himself, whining, complaining or moaning!
+Brittany has a very pleasing personality.
+He is one of those dogs who is always happy, active, and looking for something to do, which means that you’ll never really see your Brittany sitting in a corner, sulking by himself, whining, complaining, or moaning!
+And maybe this can be our one complaint about Brittany!

 If you’re looking…

-For a dog that will simply sit around the house all day and not want to do much, or really be “into” you all that much, well then… You definitely don’t want to get a Brittany.
+For a dog that will sit around the house all day and not want to do much or be “into” you all that much, well then… You don’t want to get a Brittany.
+You see…

-…Is being ignored.
-So, if you’re someone that doesn’t want to have a dog that follows them around the house or is someone that goes off to work 10 to 12 hours a day, you may want to reconsider adopting a Brittany because he or she isn’t going to be happy with that!
+Brittany’s are amiable dogs.
+They are friendly dogs that love kids, and kids love the back.
+And while it is true that your Brittany is likely to be very protective by nature, he will also be kind, generous, and understanding.
+That being said, there is one thing that a Britn will not tolerate.
+They will not take being ignored.
+So, if you don’t want to have a dog that follows them around the house or is someone who goes off to work 10 to 12 hours a day, you may want to reconsider adopting a Brittany because they aren’t going to be happy with that!

 Training the Brittany

-To his desire to please his owner.
-And if you’re serious about training your Brittany and you start early when he or she is just a puppy, you’ll be amazed at all the tricks he or she can learn.
+At its core, Brittany is a fast, athletic, and active dog that is always on the move.
+The Brittany can almost be considered a “terrier” in many aspects, except this “terrier” will be much easier to train.
+This is probably due to his desire to please his owner.
+And if you’re serious about training your Brittany and you start early when he or she is just a puppy, you’ll be amazed at all the tricks they can learn.
 It’s probably why these dogs perform so well in the field and at field trials.

-The Brittany is generally a healthy breed, but even he is known to suffer from certain health issues such as:
+The Brittany is generally a healthy breed, but even he is known to suffer from specific health issues such as:

 - Hip dysplasia,